SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 ### Configuring a REST Delivery Point

-Next, you must configure a queue and REST delivery point on the Solace message router.
-This means configuring the following Solace message router components.
+Next, you must configure a queue and REST delivery point on Solace messaging.
+This means configuring the following Solace messaging components.

 <table>
 <tr>